-Tarrant County has a number of specialty court programs.
+Tarrant County has a number of diversion or specialty court programs.
 You can learn more about Tarrant County Diversion Programs below:

 Tarrant County First Offender Drug Program (FODP)

 The First Offender Drug Program, or FODP, is a limited supervision program for first-time drug offenders who would be considered a “self-corrector.”
 One of the greatest benefits of the First Offender Drug Program is that successful completion of the program will make the arrest record eligible for an expunction.
 Our attorneys have successfully guided individuals through FODP and are available to assist you if you qualify for this program.

-In order to be considered for the First Offender Drug Program, a defendant must be approved by the Criminal District Attorney’s Office.
+In order to be considered for the First Offender Drug Program, a defendant must be approved by the District Attorney’s Office.
 Participants who are accepted into the program will receive minimum supervision.

 Eligibility for First Offender Drug Program:

-The applicant cannot have been convicted, have current or past community supervision or deferred adjudication, nor currently have any pending offenses other than Class C misdemeanors.
+To be eligible for FODP, the applicant cannot have been convicted, have current or past community supervision or deferred adjudication, or currently have any pending offenses other than Class C misdemeanors.

 Eligible offenses for admission include: